 Another type of hair extension are tape-ins.
 This type of hair extension has a tape that’s one inch in width and secured to the hair with an adhesive.

 Installation takes between 45 and 60 minutes.
-Tape-ins will typically stay on longer than clip-ins, but you should have them removed within five weeks to reposition them.
+Tape extensions will typically stay on longer than clip-ins, but you should have them removed within five weeks to reposition them.
 Unlike clip-ins, you should go to the salon to have your stylist reposition your hair extensions.
 Your stylist will help you blend them with your natural hair during these appointments.

 Pros of Tape-Ins